About Anglia Ruskin University:

 About the Studentship:

-Applicants must be able to demonstrate interest and / or experience in low vision.
-They should have a minimum of a 2.1 Honours degree in a relevant discipline, and / or a relevant level 7 (or equivalent) qualification (e.g. Masters degree, GOC registered optometrist).
+Applicants should have a minimum of a 2.1 Honours degree in a relevant discipline and/or a relevant level 7 (or equivalent) qualification (e.g., Masters degree).
 An IELTS (Academic) score of 6.5 minimum (or equivalent) is essential for candidates for whom English is not their first language.

 How to apply:

-To apply, please complete the application form available from the following website: https://aru.ac.uk/study/postgraduate/optometry-and-vision-sciences.
-Complete the variant of the form for full-time study with a start date of 18 January 2022.
+To apply, please complete the application form available from the following website: https://aru.ac.uk/study/postgraduate/built-environment.

-Please ensure the reference ‘PSS Studentship: Assessing the costs and benefits of innovative low vision aids.
-Macular Society Studentship’ is clearly stated on the application form, under the title ‘Outline of your proposed research’.
+Please ensure the reference ‘PhD Studentship: NHS hospital trusts readiness towards resilience automatization using digital technologies - A collaborative PhD project with Mid and South Essex NHS Foundation Trust’ is clearly stated on the application form, under the title ‘Outline of your proposed research’.
 Within this section of the application form, applicants should include a 500-word outline of the skills that they would bring to this research project.

-Interested applicants should direct initial queries about the project to the principal supervisor, Dr Keziah Latham, Associate Professor in Vision & Hearing Sciences via email: [Email Address Removed].
+Interested applicants should direct initial queries about the project to Dr Federica Pascale via email: [Email Address Removed].
 For enquiries regarding the process and eligibility please contact [Email Address Removed].

 We value diversity at Anglia Ruskin University and welcome applications from all sections of the community.